Living a long, vibrant, healthy life is a common goal. But what can we do to extend our health span?

 Dr Ted’s top tips

-My wise mate Dr Ted Naiman recently commented on the topic of longevity.
+My wise friend Dr Ted Naiman recently commented on the topic of longevity.

 I see centenarians at work, and as far as I can tell it is important to be: